 10. Remember Your Own Self Care

-The tendency to throw yourself all-in to help your friend noble, but can lead to your own burn out.
-As we said before, you are not there to be a savior.
+The tendency to throw yourself all-in to help your depressed friend is noble but can lead to your own burnout.
+As we said before, you are not there to be a saviour.
 When you feel drained it is okay to take a break.

 The journey to get out of depression is not easy but it is possible to overcome and survive.